Psi To Inches Of Mercury

 Beyond the Basic Conversion: Factors Influencing Accuracy

-While the standard conversion factor of 2.036 is widely used, it's important to acknowledge factors that can slightly affect the accuracy of the conversion:
+While the standard conversion factor of 2.036 is widely used, it helps to acknowledge factors that can slightly affect the accuracy of the conversion:

 • Temperature: The density of mercury changes with temperature.
 At higher temperatures, mercury expands, resulting in a slightly lower height of the mercury column for the same pressure.
 Conversely, at lower temperatures, the mercury is denser, resulting in a slightly higher column.